dCache/dcache-book2/config-hsm.md

 -   The *Pool STORE FILE*  Queue.
 A list of files per pool, scheduled for the `STORE FILE` operation.
 A configurable amount of requests within this queue are active, which is equivalent to the number of concurrent store processes, the rest is inactive, waiting to become active.
 -   The Pool *FETCH FILE* Queue.
 A list of files per pool, scheduled for the `FETCH FILE` operation.
 A configurable amount of requests within this queue are active, which is equivalent to the number of concurrent fetch processes, the rest is inactive, waiting to become active.

-For evaluation purposes, the *pinboard* of each component can be used to track down DCACHE behavior.
+For evaluation purposes, the *pinboard* of each component can be used to track down dCache behavior.
 The *pinboard* only keeps the most recent 200 lines of log information but reports not only errors but informational messages as well.

 Check the pinboard of a service, here the POOLMNGR service.